DocNow/twarc-network/README.md

 [dot], json or html file.
 It uses [networkx] for the graph model, [pydot] for dot output, and [d3] for the html presentation.

-If you know CSS you can look at the generated HTML file and modify the style to suit your needs.
-If you come up with a more pleasing representation please send a pull request.
-Exporting as a GEXF or GML file will allow you to import the data into Gephi or Cytoscape for further analysis and visualization.
+If you know CSS you can hack at the generated HTML file to modify the style to suit your needs.
+If you come up with a more pleasing representation please send a pull request!
+Exporting as a gexf, gml or dot file will allow you to import the data into tools like [Gephi], [Cytoscape] and [GraphViz] for further analysis and visualization.

 ## Install